mhekkel/mxml/README.md

 mxml
 ====

-This library is a C++ Module Library implementing a validating XML parser, a DOM tree, XPaths and serialization.
+This library is a C++ ~~Module Library~~ library implementing a validating XML parser, a DOM tree, XPaths and serialization.

 Full documentation is available [here](https://www.hekkelman.net/libmxml-doc/)